Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Proposed Schemes

 \section{Proposed Schemes}

-Our goal is to create a new series of cryptographic tools that enables data authentication and integrity through resilient digital signatures with advanced security and performance features (e.g., compromise resiliency, PQ safety, aggregation) for the DT applications.
-However, designing a signature scheme that meets the strict requirements of DT components presents a significant challenge \cite{el2018digital}.
-For example, a human DT constantly receives data from various sources (e.g., wearable sensors, implantables) to emulate the state of the human twin.
-Yet, DT-IoT components are generally resource-constrained (e.g., processing, memory, battery) that need a highly lightweight signature scheme with small tags.
-Furthermore, as alluded to before, DTs need a PQC signature with forward security to guarantee long-term assurance and breach resiliency against malware or physical compromises.
-It is also highly desirable to provide signature aggregation to reduce communication overhead.
+Our goal is to create a new series of cryptographic tools for data authentication and integrity featuring resilient digital signatures with advanced security and performance attributes (e.g., FS, PQ security, aggregation) tailored for DT applications.
+However, designing a signature scheme that aligns with the stringent requirements of DT components poses a significant challenge \cite{el2021potential}.
+Consider a human DT constantly receives data from various sources (e.g., wearable sensors, implantables) to replicate the state of the real twin.
+Yet, DT-IoT components face resource constraints (e.g., battery, processing) demanding efficient signature scheme.
+Additionally, DTs need a PQ signature with FS to guarantee long-term assurance and breach resiliency against malware compromises.
+It is also highly desirable to provide aggregation to reduce communication overhead.
 In the following, we propose three novel signature schemes that achieve all these seemingly conflicting performance and security goals.